Matt Boldy breaks tie early in 3rd, Wild beat NHL-worst Sharks 3-1

 Joel Eriksson Ek also scored, Ryan Hartman added an empty-net goal and Kirill Kaprizov had two assists.
 Filip Gustavsson made 26 saves and assisted on Hartman’s goal to help Minnesota improve to 7-1-3 in its last 11 games.

+“It comes down to the guys in our locker room playing the right way and finding a way to win,” Boldy said.

-Having not played in five days, Minnesota began the night nine points back of Vegas for the final wild-card berth in the Western Conference and three points behind St. Louis.
-Minnesota has 10 games left, including against the Golden Knights on Saturday.
+Minnesota is nine points back of Vegas for the final wild-card berth in the Western Conference and three points behind St. Louis.
+Minnesota has 10 games left, the next against the Golden Knights on Saturday.

+“It’s better to still be in it than to be completely out and start thinking about golf clubs or something like that.
+We put ourselves in this situation and you have to deal with it,” Gustavsson said.

 Mikael Granlund scored and Mackenzie Blackwood stopped 29 shots for the Sharks.
 San Jose, which has an NHL-worst 40 points, has dropped nine straight and 18 of 19.
 However, this marked the first time in eight games the Sharks allowed fewer than four goals.